 7. A large number of offspring available.
 A good breeder can be recognized by having a waiting list.
 This is because they aren’t breeding several animals at once.
 They have a limited number of parents and pace their breeding apart to allow the parents to recover from a pregnancy and raising a litter.
 A good breeder’s main concern is the health of their animals, both adults and young.
 They limit themselves to only the number of animals they can adequately care for and keep happy and socialized.
 If a breeder has too many young available, be wary of proceeding with them.

 8. No vaccinations offered or recorded.
 If a breeder doesn’t vaccinate his puppies or kittens, you are definitely dealing with a puppy/kitty mill.
 A breeder should not only have his adult parents vaccinated, but the young he is trying to sell.
 If he says he does, make sure you see records.
 Call the veterinary on record and check to ensure that the breeder is a client of theirs and that they see his litters.

 9. Cleanliness of the offspring.
 If you have an opportunity to visit a breeder’s place, take care to judge the cleanliness of the operation.
-If you are like other people who only have contact with a breeder from a great distance away via email, ask to see pictures of their litters.
-Ask for pictures of their litters’ environment.
+If you are like other people who only have contact with a breeder from a great distance away via email, ask to see pictures and videos of their litters.
+Ask for pictures and videos of their litters’ environment.
 Pay particular attention to the cleanliness of the animals.
 Examine the background pictures they post on social media.

 10. Contract protecting both you, the breeder, and the animal.
 A good breeder will provide a sales contract for your new pet.
 This contract should include conditions of spaying/neutering, health certificates, breed papers (or how to register your new pet), and an arrangement to return the pet if it doesn’t work out between you and the animal.